 bread is a limited commodity at simplybanhmi. once it's gone, it's gone for the day. if you are coming in for sandwiches, call ahead. we'll be glad to set aside some baguettes for you!

-do us a solid. come in, eat(update eat our food at your pad or someone else's pad), relax, enjoy and help us pay the bills so that we may honor our beloved mother...
+do us a solid. come in, eat(update eat our food at your pad, your friends pad, ipad, but we don't have a dining area no more), relax, enjoy and help us pay the bills so that we may honor our beloved mother...
 ANNNND her ever "helpful" criticisms of us.